MrLock9/hex-dmc/README.md

 **jpg_dmc.py**

 In progress: Uses Python Imaging Library to create a RGB frequency map of the image.
 Uses hex_dmc.py to create a DMC frequency map as well.
 Currently slow.
 Optimizations in progress.

+Updated to use modern python terms (replace print "text" with print("text") etc)